berkingurcan/ns-community/technical_documentation.md

-# Technical Documentation: Project Hub
+# Technical Documentation: NSphere

 ## Overview

-Project Hub is a Next.js 14 application using the App Router, built with TypeScript and integrated with Supabase for backend services and Solana for NFT-gated authentication.
+NSphere is a Next.js 14 application using the App Router, built with TypeScript and integrated with Supabase for backend services and Solana for NFT-gated authentication.

 ## Architecture